lucinamay/ematools/README.md

 Tools for interacting with European Medicines Agency (EMA) data.

 # installation
-clone the github repository and install it with pip / uv either through.
+clone the github repository and install it either with pip / uv.
 PiPy package in progresss
 ```
 uv pip install .
 ```